Georgia’s highways can be more beautiful, and the drive more enjoyable, when the roadside is

-The Georgia Conservancy, Kia Motors Manufacturing Georgia (KMMG), the Georgia Department of Transportation (GDOT), the Chattahoochee Nature Center and the team at The Ray came together in 2016 to install a 7,000-square-foot pollinator garden at the Georgia Visitor Information Center along The Ray’s stretch of I-85 in West Point.
+The Georgia Conservancy, Kia Motors Manufacturing Georgia (KMMG), Georgia DOT, the Chattahoochee Nature Center (CNC) and the team at The Ray came together in 2016 to install a 7,000-square-foot pollinator garden at the Georgia Visitor Information Center along The Ray’s stretch of I-85 in West Point.

 The first of its kind at any Georgia DOT facility, the pollinator garden is a perfect habitat for honeybees and butterflies.
 It also helps beautify The Ray, showcasing to Georgians and visitors what’s possible when we reimagine our highways in a way that’s more sustainable and healthier for all species.

 Beautification of The Ray is ongoing, and the Visitor Center’s pollinator garden is just one of the first visual delights to sprout.
 In the fall of 2018, The Ray and Georgia DOT are embarking on an ambitious pollinator project – planting the entire 18 miles of The Ray with pollinator-friendly native wildflowers in the center median.